Kashmira Singh

 son of Maharaja Ranjit Singh of the Sikh Empire and Rani Daya Kaur.

-Kashmira Singh was procured by Rani Daya Kaur, he was said to be the son of a servant in her household by a Jammu Rajput.
-He was presented to, and accepted by Ranjit Singh as her son along with Kunwar Pashaura Singh.
+Rani Daya Kaur was the daughter of Deewan Singh Virk and his wife, Raj Kaur Virk.
+She was married to Sahib Singh Bhangi, son of Gujjar Singh Bhangi of the Bhangi Misl in 1789 after his death in 1811 she was married to Maharaja Ranjit Singh via chadar dala ritual.

 Kashmir Singh had one son, Sardar Fateh Singh.
 He was granted a half-share of a large jagir in Baraich, Oudh, after the annexation.
 He married Rani Lakshman Kaur, daughter of Subadar Jawahir Singh and had one son Fateh Singh.

 He was killed in battle against the Sandhawalias, 7 May 1844.

+Family

+Wives

+According to Priya Atwal, the known wives of Kashmira Singh are: